Banh Chung (Vietnamese Sticky Rice Cake)

 Day Before

-• Make a square mold out of cardboard: Create a mold out of cardboard.
+• Make a square cardboard mold.
+You can make them different sizes depending on your preference.
 I made mine about 4×4 inches wide and 2 inches high.

 • Soak sticky rice.
 Wash the sticky rice until the water turns clear.
-Soak the sweet rice with salt and enough water to cover the rice over night.
+Soak the rice in salted water overnight.

 • Soak the mung beans.
 Wash the mung beans until the water turns clear.
 Soak the mung beans with 1/4 teaspoon of salt and enough water to cover the rice in the refrigerator overnight.